+The Honours course will include advanced training in experimental physiology and participation in one of the research projects of the School.
 The study of psychology as a formal discipline in undergraduate courses is traditional in Australian Universities.
 Psychology as a subject is concerned with the systematic study of human behaviour, and includes historical, experimental and descriptive features.